ChristopherG19/ChristopherG19/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently studying (4th Year) to be a Computer Science and IT Engineer 🧑🏽‍💻, also I’m currently working as IT Trainee in Seguros Universales.
+I'm currently studying (4th Year) to be a Computer Science and IT Engineer 🧑🏽‍💻, also I’m currently working as Development security analyst in Seguros Universales.
 I won a complete scholarship from Juan Bautista Gutiérrez Foundation to start and complete my degree at the Universidad del Valle de Guatemala ⚡.

 ![Christopher's GitHub stats](https://github-readme-stats.vercel.app/api?username=ChristopherG19&hide=contribs,prs&theme=tokyonight)